-Table 1 below highlights some of the differences between transporting heifers by air or sea.
+Table 1 below highlights some of the differences between transporting heifers by sea or air.

 Sea freight offers the advantages of larger consignment size and cheaper cost.
 Air freight offers the advantages of more flexibility in terms of timing and shorter transit time.